Home Insurance

 Recent Roofing Concerns and Legislation

 As reported by the Tampa Bay Times, “Companies would be blocked from denying coverage because of a roof’s age if the roof is less than 15 years old.
-And for roofs that are older than 15 years, insurers would have to allow homeowners to have an inspection on the roof’s condition before refusing coverage.
-If the inspection shows the roof has five or more years of useful life left, the insurance company could not reject coverage simply because of age.”
+And for roofs that are older than 15 years, insurers would have to allow an insurance agent or homeowners to have an inspection on the roof’s condition before refusing coverage.
+If the inspection shows the roof has five or more years of useful life left, the insurance company could not reject coverage simply because of age.

-The legislation also aimed to ease the financial impact on insurers, many of which had suffered significant losses due to fraudulent or unnecessary roof replacement claims that occurred in the wake of hurricane season.
+• The legislation aims to ease the financial burden on insurers, many of whom suffered significant losses due to fraudulent or unnecessary roof replacement claims post-hurricane season.

 Essentially, the legislation aimed to improve conditions for both homeowners and insurers.
 While insurers could no longer drop homeowners simply because of the age of their roof, they also received financial protection to cover their own losses.
 Reducing the likelihood of unnecessary roof replacements when repairs would be sufficient can also lower costs for both home-owners and insurers.

-The 2021 law also changed the roof coverage options available to homeowners.
+The law also introduced changes to the insurance coverage options for roofs:

 As part of obtaining a homeowners insurance policy, insurers will often want to perform a roof inspection to determine its status and structural integrity.
 Even if an inspection is not required, they will ask you to supply basic information such as its age and type.